 The main A229 Loose/Linton road runs through the parish and is carried over the Valley by the viaduct.
 This historic structure was built in 1830 and is a fine example of Thomas Telford’s engineering work, with 50 foot spans between tall piers.

 Off the main A229 Loose Road, down Walnut Tree Lane at the northern end of the parish, is the King George V (KGV) Playing Field.
 This is a recreational area for the people of Loose, which alongside the Loose Parish Pavilion is owned and maintained by the Loose Parish Council.
 The Pavilion which is adjacent to the KGV playing field is where the parish council normally holds its meetings.
-(Due to Covid-19, currently all meetings have been cancelled, except those that have to take place such as the main monthly parish council meetings and planning meetings, all of which are being held 'virtually'.).
+During the current pandemic this has not been possible with meetings being held via Zoom.
+However inline with government policy, socially distanced face-to-face meetings are due to resume after 7 May.
 The hall is also normally home to several community groups, most of which are currently not operating due to Covid-19.

 There are two Local Schools in the parish: Loose Primary School - situated on the A229, opposite the Walnut Tree Public House and Cornwallis Academy (Local Senior School) located at the southern end of the parish, on the corner of Linton and Heath Roads.